It is always wise to conduct research on business partners prior to entering into business transactions.

 It is generally necessary to know the counterparty's name and commercial register number and/or personal ID number to submit inquiries.
 Some inquiries provided by databases may not be free of charge but payment for such services may be worth considering mitigating risks in case of new business partners or higher value transactions.

 If necessary, it is always possible to ask for special tax information certificates from the counterparty.
-The data concerning the labour force, wages and salaries, supply and tax arrears of the company can be displayed in the certificate and sent directly through the e-Tax/e-Customs to its counterparty.
+The data concerning the labour force, wages and salaries, supply and tax arrears of the company can be displayed in the certificate and sent directly through the e-MTA to its counterparty.
 By using the certificate for tax data, counterparties may enhance their trustworthiness and thus both counterparties will gain confidence that the tax matters of the counterparty are in order.

 We also recommend you to read the guidelines titled "Guidelines for avoidance of getting involved in tax fraud schemes" and the Consumer Protection Board guidelines titled "Buy smart“ (in Estonian and Russian).